 - Princeton fields 37 varsity teams (33 varsity teams that compete for official Ivy League championships and four other varsity teams that compete for championships of other organizations) with nearly 1,000 varsity athletes, or approximately 20 percent of the undergraduate student body.

 - Princeton athletes perform more than 4,000 hours of community service each year.

 What We Do

 Intercollegiate Athletics/Sport Clubs

-- Group Fitness and instructional classes serve the needs of faculty, staff, alumni, community members, undergraduate and graduate students and their families.
+- Group Fitness and Premium Instructional Programs serve the needs of faculty, staff, alumni, undergraduate, and graduate students and their families.
+Over 1,300 classes are offered annually, in 43 different class formats.
+Classes include: BodyPump, Zumba, TRX, yoga, Pilates, cycling, martial arts, racquet sports, and more.